-This course is designed to help students move beyond minimal survival English towards communication for daily living.
+This course is designed to help students move beyond minimal survival English in the areas of reading and writing.
 The reading portion focuses on building vocabulary as well as reading skills.
-The listening portion focuses on the comprehension of spoken English.
+The writing portion focuses on the production of sentences on basic topics with much guidance.
 Satisfactory/unsatisfactory grading is used.
+The title of this course was previously High Beginning ESL Reading and Listening.